randuhmm/rad-esp8266/docs/specs.rst

       HTTP/1.1 200 OK
       Content-Type: text/javascript

-   :param device_name: The Device name
-   :type device_name: string
-   :<json string type: The type of command
-   :<json object data: The data for the command
+   :<json string feature_name: The name of the target feature :<json string command_type: The type of command :<json object data: The data for the command
    :status 200: no error
    :status 400: when form parameters are missing